Think Less, Act More: Boost Your Productivity as a Scientist

 Think like a scientific investor

 If you spend an extra year in your PhD or your postdoc, you will undoubtedly produce additional results and improve the strength of your work.
 But will that investment of your valuable time have been worth it?
 Think like an investor, assessing whether the expected return on your investment is positive or if your time would be more productively invested in a different venture.
+(We have a scientist career investment calculator to help you!)
 You will have to make this assessment based on imperfect information.
 You’ll never know exactly how things are going to turn out or how long something will take, so you’ll have to make educated guesses.
 No one else can look after your precious resources, so you will have to take risks and act in an effort to maximize your returns on your investments.

 Push yourself beyond your level of planning discomfort